sergey-demidov/nuxt-i18n-easy/README.md

   'I will be translated': 'I will be translated',
 }
 ```
-> Looks like some kind of Bhagavad Gita...
+> :lotus_position: Looks like some kind of Bhagavad Gita...
 I am that I am...
 Hoommm...
 Stop!
 We need to go on
 ##### A. It should be so.
 This is because we are not using slug variables.